aki-simple/hospital_checker/README.md

-# 🏥 Hospital Checker
+# 🏥 Hospital Checker by TEAM HYPERSCALER

-A modern, interactive health and hospital information platform built with Streamlit.
-Easily check your health metrics, find nearby hospitals, and access NHS resources—all with a beautiful Cognizant-inspired UI.
+A modern, interactive health and hospital information platform.
+Easily check your health metrics, find nearby hospitals, and access NHS resources

 ---